hyperledger/fabric-rfcs/README.md

 [The RFC life-cycle]: #the-rfc-life-cycle

-Once an RFC becomes "active" then authors may implement it and submit the change as a pull request to the corresponding Fabric repo.
+Once an RFC is merged, it becomes "active" and developers may implement it and submit the code change as a pull request to the corresponding Fabric repo.
 Being "active" is not a rubber stamp, and it does not mean the change will ultimately be merged;
 it does mean that in principle all the major stakeholders have agreed to the